Mantis322/Gringotts-Wallet/README.md

 ## 🌟 Project Overview

-**Gringotts Wallet** is a premium Stellar blockchain wallet application built with Flutter, inspired by the legendary Gringotts Wizarding Bank from the Harry Potter universe.
-This production-ready mobile application combines cutting-edge blockchain technology with magical user experience design, creating the most secure and elegant way to manage your digital treasures.
+**Stellar Wallet** is a premium Stellar blockchain wallet application built with Flutter.
+This production-ready mobile application combines cutting-edge blockchain technology with premium user experience design, creating the most secure and elegant way to manage your digital treasures on the Stellar network.

 ### 🎯 Mission Statement
-To provide the most secure, user-friendly, and magically intuitive Stellar wallet experience, ensuring that your digital assets are protected with the same level of security as the treasures in Gringotts vaults.
+To provide the most secure, user-friendly, and intuitive Stellar wallet experience, ensuring that your digital assets are protected with enterprise-grade security while maintaining exceptional usability and innovative features like WhisperPay proximity payments.

 ---